-US launches major air strikes on Houthi targets in Yemen; At least 9 killed
+Trump says US military carried out major air raids against Yemen’s Houthis

 United States President Donald Trump has announced a series of strikes on Houthi targets in Yemen in the most significant military action of his second term to date.

-At least nine civilians were killed in the strikes, according to Yemen’s Houthi-run Health Ministry.
+At least nine civilians were killed and nine injured in the strikes in the Yemeni capital Sanaa on Saturday, according to Yemen’s Houthi-run Health Ministry.

 Recommended Storieslist of 3 items